dgitsystems/ws-client/README.md

 execution in headless clients.

 **WARNING** Like queries, mutations are executed in parallel.
-If you want to execute mutations sequentially, simply use a promise chain (see below).
+If you want to execute mutations sequentially, use await, or use a promise chain (see below).

 To perform a query and then print the results, we use a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises):